-Specify API URL.
-Overrides value from configuration file, see Files.
+Specify the API URL.
+Overrides any value found in the configuration file, see Files.
 The URL should end with /api/, for example https://hosted.weblate.org/api/.

---key KEY
+--kev KEY

-Specify API user key to use.
-Overrides value from configuration file, see Files.
-You can figure out your key in your profile in Weblate.
+Specify the API user key to use.
+Overrides any value found in the configuration file, see Files.
+You can find your key in your profile on Weblate.